Nutella4Mandela/PageBasis/README.md

 ![This is an image](/Pics/ProductPage.PNG)

 # WebService
 This page is a test to check if there would be a notification on the top of the screen.
-It's not much, but it works.
+I used JQuery to make this and made an alert notification if there's an issue with you not making any input.
+Again, pretty simple stuff, but efficient enough to know what it does.

 ![This is an image](/Pics/WebService.PNG)

 ![This is an image](/Pics/WebSeviceTest.PNG)

+# AboutUs